nateislas/synqui-sdk/docs/CONTRIBUTING.md

-# Contributing to CognitionFlow SDK
+# Contributing to Vaquero SDK

-Thank you for your interest in contributing to the CognitionFlow Python SDK!
+Thank you for your interest in contributing to the Vaquero Python SDK!
 This document provides guidelines and information for contributors.

 ## Table of Contents